avajs/ava/docs/recipes/babel.md

 ```

 Note that loading `@babel/register` in every worker process has a non-trivial performance cost.
 If you have lots of test files, you may want to consider using a build step to compile your sources *before* running your tests.
 This isn't ideal, since it complicates using AVA's watch mode, so we recommend using `@babel/register` until the performance penalty becomes too great.
 Setting up a precompilation step is out of scope for this document, but we recommend you check out one of the many [build systems that support Babel](http://babeljs.io/docs/setup/).
 There is an [issue](https://github.com/avajs/ava/issues/577) discussing ways we could make this experience better.

+Also, use `@babel/register` and Babel 7 configs, or `babel-register` with Babel 6 configs.